mrkmg/KEmail/README.md

 ## Configuration ##

-The following is a outlines all the avaible options, and their default options
+The following is an outline of all the avaible options, and their default options

     host_name="localhost"  		Host name of smtp server
     host_port=25				Port of smtp server